-NOTE: In the 3rd step of the online order form you will be asked to provide the first 5 characters of the license key you wish to expand.
+NOTE: In the 2nd step of the online order form, you will be asked to provide the license key that you wish to expand.

 If you received your CodeTwo Office 365 Migration license free of charge and now want to add seats to it, please contact our sales team for assistance.

 - What type of data can be migrated?

 To learn more on what type of data is supported for migration, see this user's manual article.

 - Do I have to install the program on a server?

 No, you don't.
 You can install CodeTwo Office 365 Migration on any machine (server or client) connected to the source organization if you plan to migrate from on-premises Exchange server.